 In the event-driven programming model, the processing of each request is divided into multiple disjoint stages, the execution of each stage is triggered by an event.
 Figure 17 illustrates the process of converting a simple RPC-style synchronous Java servlet to its event-driven version.
 The logic of the synchronous Java servlet is an abstraction of the sequential execution of a set of ordinary synchronous database queries, SyncDBQuery1, m, SyncDBQueryN, inside a Tomcat application server.
 The servlet will process the returned result of each synchronous database query before moving the next synchronous database query.
-Such a simple servlet can be systematically transformed into the functionally equivalent asynchronous version as shown in the right part of Figure 17.
-This figure shows that once we see a synchronous database query (e.g., SyncDBQuery1, SyncDBQuery2), the original sequential logic needs to split into two functions.
+Such a simple servlet can be systematically transformed into the functionally equivalent asynchronous database query (e.g., SyncDBQuery1, SyncDBQuery2), the original sequential logic needs to split into two functions.
 The first function will execute the original database query in a non-blocking mode; the second function is referred as the call-back function, which will be triggered only when the previous database query returns results (thus network I/O events).

 We note that Figure 17 is just a simple example of converting the basic sequential flow to its asynchronous version.
 Schneider [50] introduced some transformation rules that help convert more complicated control flows such as for-loop and switch statement from the synchronous version into their asynchronous version.
 In addition, these conversion rules are not only applicable to stateless programs, but they can also be applied to stateful programs given that a global context object associated with each client request can be passed to an asynchronous call.
-Using Schneider's
+Using Schneider's transformation rules, we have successfully transformed the RUBBoS benchmark application into its asynchronous version, which enables the large-scale performance evaluation of the asynchronous architecture of n-tier applications.